Notification of Rights under FERPA

 - The right to request the amendment of a portion of a student’s education records that the student believes to be inaccurate or misleading.
 To request such an amendment, the student should write to the appropriate record custodian, clearly identify the part of the record that he or she wants to be changed, and specify why it is inaccurate or misleading.
 If the university decides not to amend the record as requested by the student, the university will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided when the student is notified of the right to a hearing.

 - The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception that permits disclosure without consent is disclosure to school officials with legitimate educational interests.
 A school official is defined as a person employed by the university in an administrative, supervisory, academic, or support staff position (including law enforcement unit and health staff); a person or company with whom the university has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
-The university also may disclose information protected under FERPA to the parents of a student who is claimed as a dependent for Federal income tax purposes, to the parents of a student under age 21 who commits a drug or alcohol violation, to the appropriate officials during a health or safety emergency, or to the appropriate parties if a residential student is reported as a missing person.
+The university may also disclose information protected under FERPA when other exceptions apply.
+Exceptions include, but are not limited to, the parents of a student who is claimed as a dependent for Federal income tax purposes, to the parents of a student under age 21 who commits a drug or alcohol violation, to the appropriate officials during a health or safety emergency, or to the appropriate parties if a residential student is reported as a missing person.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failure by the university to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: